fgullo/fgullo.github.io/_pages/about.md

 Francesco Gullo is a *senior researcher* and *data scientist* at the [UniCredit](https://www.unicreditgroup.eu/en.html) banking group.
-He joined UniCredit in 2015, and, since then, he has been part of departments/units focusing on research and development in the areas of artificial intelligence and data science: the "*R & D*" department first (for 5 years), the "*Applied Research & Innovation*" unit of the "*AI, Data & Analytics ICT*" department then (for 2 years), and the "*Data & Innovation*" unit of the "*Data Science & AI*" department now (since September 2022).
+He joined UniCredit in 2015, and, since then, he has been part of departments/units focusing on research and development in the areas of artificial intelligence and data science: the "*R&D*" department first (for 5 years), the "*Applied Research & Innovation*" unit of the "*AI, Data & Analytics ICT*" department then (for 2 years), and the "*Data & Innovation*" unit of the "*Data Science & AI*" department now (since September 2022).
 He received his PhD, in "*Computer and Systems Engineering*", from the [University of Calabria](https://www.unical.it), Italy, in 2010.
 During his PhD, he was an *intern* at the [George Mason University](https://www2.gmu.edu), USA.
 After his graduation, he spent 1.5 years in the *University of Calabria*, Italy (as a *postdoc*), and 4 years in the *Yahoo Labs*, Spain (as a *postdoc* first, and as a *research scientist* then).